The most common symptoms of early-stage breast cancer are new lumps, changes to skin texture or color, dimpling, and swelling.

 Lobular carcinoma in situ

-Lobular carcinoma in situ refers to an area of abnormal cells confined to the milk-producing glands of the breast in females.
+Lobular carcinoma in situ refers to an area of abnormal cells confined to the breast’s milk-producing glands.

 Invasive lobular carcinoma